jgrichardson/FinTech-Module-2/README.md

 # *FinTech Repository -- Module 2 Challenge Submission*

 This project is the Module 2 Challenge submission for the FinTech bootcamp program.
 Specifically, it adds new features and enhancements to the loan qualifier application.

-It also addresses the following:
+The application takes the following inputs from the user and matches them against a pre-defined daily_rate_sheet of lenders and products/characteristics.

+* The user's credit score
+* The user's monthly debt
+* The user's monthly income
+* The desired loan amount
+* The home value

+The application then prompts the user for whether they want any matched lenders/loans to be saved as a CSV file, and if so, prompts the user for the path/filename to be output.

+This application also adheres to best practices in the following areas:

 * Version Control
 * Software Requirements